gh-PankajKumar/chemdataextractorv2.3-stresseng/README.md

 |_ Extraction
     |_ Contains `extractor.py` which extracts data from documents and manages storage in a cdedatabase
     |_ `extract_stresseng.py` is an example implementation to use the extractor code for mechanical properties
+    |_ Modifications from ChemDataExtractorStressEng have been consolidated and can be found specfically in `stresseng_models.py`
 |
 |_ Postprocessing
     |_ Postprocessing code converting from CDEDatabase to CSV and Json